 TEAM/ COACH FAQ

-Check out the complied list of frequently asked questions!
+Check out the compiled list of frequently asked questions!
 Click each question to find out more about the answer and available resources.
 You can also find more FAQ pages geared towards students/parents, educators/admin, volunteers, and more specific FAQ sections about the Robot Game, Innovation Project, and Team Funding.

 What are the rules for participating in a FIRST® LEGO® League Challenge tournament?

 There are just a few general participation guidelines, as well as guidelines for our regional qualifying tournaments.
 To read more about those specific guidelines, check out this resource from FIRST.